jayllo-c/tp/docs/DeveloperGuide.md

 #### **Select Exam Command** : `selectExam`

 The `selectExam` command allows users to select an exam from the ``UniqueExamList`.
 The selection of exams is heavily used in conjunction with our exam score features.

 ##### Parsing User Input

-The `selectExam` command takes in one argument from the user: the index of the exam to be selected. `SelectExamCommandParser` checks that the user has provided the index and that the index is valid.
+The `SelectExamCommandParser` is responsible for parsing user input to extract the `index` of the exam to be selected.
+It uses the `ArgumentTokenizer` to tokenize the input string, extracting the `index`.
+It ensures that the `index` is valid and present in the user input, and that there are no other prefixes in the user input.

 ##### Executing the Command

+The `SelectExamCommand` uses the index to select an exam from the `UniqueExamList` in the `Model` component.
+It first retrieves the `UniqueExamList` by using the `getExamList` method in the `Model` component.
-On execution, the `SelectExamCommand` retrieves the the selected exam from the `UniqueExamList` based on the user input index.
-The selected exam is then stored in `Model` under the `selectedExam` field.
+It then retrieves the exam from the `UniqueExamList` using the user provided index.

-If the index is invalid (e.g. the index is greater than the size of the exam), a `CommandException` is thrown.
+If the index is greater than the size of the list, a `CommandException` is thrown.
+Using the retrieved exam, it then sets the `selectedExam` field in the `Model` component using the `selectExam` method.

 <br>